 Contact an Experienced Personal Injury Attorney

-If you feel you that your insurance company is not acting in good faith, please call the Law Firm of Cohen & Jaffe, LLP. for a free consultation with an experienced injury attorney at (516) 358-6900.
+If you feel you that your insurance company is not acting in good faith, please call the Law Firm of Cohen & Jaffe, LLP. for a free consultation with an experienced Long Island Personal Injury Lawyer at (516) 358-6900.
 We will help you determine if you have a basis for a bad faith claim.